ARCofMe/dispatcher-routing-app/README.md

 ## Notes on Integration
 - BlueFolder: `bluefolder_service.py` pulls techs/assignments via `BlueFolderIntegration`; map `_map_assignment_to_stop` to include duration/window/lat/lon when available.
 Status defaults to `pending`.
-- Routing: `routing_service.py` currently uses Haversine + geopy for metrics and honors manual order; plug in optimized-routing-extension for true optimization (replace `_optimize_order` and metrics as needed).
+- Routing: `routing_service.py` geocodes, optimizes (windows + nearest-neighbor + Directions when available), anchors origin/destination, and computes metrics.
+Manual order still respected when provided.
-- Commit endpoint is stubbed; wire to BlueFolder assignment ordering when available.
+- Commit endpoint is stubbed/unused in the UI; wire to BlueFolder assignment ordering if you need write-back.

 ## Usage
 1. Start backend and frontend.